import pandas as pd

 While some of these classical models might still work well in unique situations, when you have tools that can handle a lot of data complexity and predict very well (and usually better) like tree-based methods, there’s not much reason to use the historical alternatives.
 If you’re interested in learning more about them or think one of them is just ‘neat’, you could potentially use it as a baseline model.
 Alternatively, you could maybe employ them as part of an ensemble or stacked model, where you combine the predictions of multiple models to produce a single prediction.
 This is a common approach in machine learning, and is often used in Kaggle competitions.

 There are also other methods that are more specialized, such as those for text, image, and audio data.
 We will provide an overview of these elsewhere (Chapter 11).
-As of this writing, the main research effort for new models for tabular data regards deep learning methods like large language models (LLMs).
+Currently, the main research effort for new models for tabular data regards deep learning methods like large language models (LLMs).
 While typically used for text data, they can be adapted for tabular data as well.
 They are very powerful, but also computationally expensive.
-The issue is primarily whether a model can be devised that can consistently beat boosting and other approaches, and while it hasn’t happened yet, there is a good chance it will in the near future.
+The issue is primarily whether a model can be devised that can consistently beat boosting and other approaches that already do very well.
+While it hasn’t happened yet, there is a good chance it will in the near future.
 For now, the best approach is to use the best model that works for your data, and to be open to new methods as they come along.

 10.12 Wrapping Up